deanilvincent/Steps-In-Creating-Basic-ASP.NET-WebAPI/README.md

 ![capture22](https://cloud.githubusercontent.com/assets/10904957/23102886/6774d992-f6ec-11e6-95d9-165034e05736.PNG)

-We can see see all the details because we are accessing the index get request of our api.
+We can see all the details because we are accessing the index get request of our api.